Six Important Skills That Require No Talent

 Is your workload light this week?
 Ask your supervisor if you can take on an extra project.
 Check with your co-workers to see if they have any goals you can help them accomplish.
 It’s better and more impressive to go above and beyond instead of sitting idly by, waiting for work to be assigned to you.

 Do your best to stay on task.
-Don’t procrastinate by checking Facebook, Twitter or other social media too often.
+Don’t procrastinate by checking Facebook, TikTok, Twitter, or other social media too often.
 Make yourself aware of which projects require more time by keeping a document to log the hours you spend on various tasks.
 You might be surprised to see where most of your time is going.

-Are you taking extra long lunches or hanging out at the coffee station more often than necessary?
-Don’t get me wrong… breaks are important and I love a funny cat video as much as the next person, but it is beneficial to keep them limited throughout your work day and to try not to get too sidetracked wasting valuable time.
-You may want to try this tactic from The Atlantic which states the formula for perfect productivity is to work for 52 minutes, break for 17 and then repeat the cycle.
+But it is beneficial to keep them limited throughout your work day and to try not to get too sidetracked wasting valuable time.
+You may want to try this tactic which states the formula for perfect productivity is to work for 52 minutes, break for 17, and then repeat the cycle.

 At the end of the day, take a look at your performance and ask yourself “Would I hire me?”
 Strive to be the type of employee you would want working for you.